vinipx/design-patterns-examples/src/main/java/creational/prototype/README.md

 ## Definition

-To implement a singleton pattern, we have different approaches, but all of them have the following common concepts.
+The Prototype pattern is generally used when we have an instance of the class (prototype) and we'd like to create new objects by just copying the prototype.
-- Private constructor to restrict instantiation of the class from other classes.
+In some games, we want trees or buildings in the background.
+We may realize that we don't have to create new trees or buildings and render them on the screen every time the character moves
-- Private static variable of the same class that is the only instance of the class.
+So, we create an instance of the tree first.
+Then we can create as many trees as we want from this instance (prototype) and update their positions.
+We may also choose to change the color of the trees for a new level in the game.

-- Public static method that returns the instance of the class, this is the global access point for the outer world to get the instance of the singleton class.
+The Prototype pattern is quite similar.
+Instead of creating new objects, we just have to clone the prototypical instance.

 There are different approaches to singleton pattern implementation: